KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 This option is used to let kde-builder overwrite existing files which may contain user data.

-This is currently only used for xsession setup for the login manager.
-You should not use this option normally, kde-builder will prompt to be re-run with it if it is needed.

 (cmdline-option-name)=
 [`--<option-name>`](cmdline-option-name) \<value\>
 You can use this option to override an option in your [configuration